ryandhasgit/Comedy/Headlines/Headlines_9E-25.md

 The harlem globetrotters are going extinct because of climate change

 Not a lot of globe trotting in this globetrotters game

+inside the lockeroom of the globetrotters only ever loss to the generals